BrianDelalex/PaintWar/README.md

 PaintWar is A Epitech JAM project.

-The purpose of this project is to create a video game. (explain later)
+The purpose of this project is to create a video game.

 ## INSTALL